prestonharberts/fedora-40-configuration/docs/games/retroarch.md

 Change the following Input settings:

 - Input
-  - Confirm Quit: Off
   - Menu Controls
     - Menu Swap OK and Cancel Buttons: On
-    - All Users Control Menu: On
     - Disable Info Button: On
     - Disable Search Button: On
   - Hotkeys